 But webcams can do a lot more than enhance virtual conversations.
 Few of us use their full potential for fun, convenience, and safety.

 The idea of tracking movements with a camera for interactive games was first realized by Sony, when they introduced the EyeToy for the PlayStation 2.
 Later, Microsoft released Kinect for Xbox.
 Meanwhile, interactive games had reached regular webcams.

-Another program that isn’t a game, but a tool to let you control any of your games with your webcam, is CamSpace.
+Another program that isn’t a game, but a tool to let you control any of your games with your webcam, is CamSpace (no longer available).
 While it used to run from any browser, it now requires a desktop client named Cody, which is only available for Windows.
 CamSpace isn’t free anymore, but comes with a $8.95 price tag.